 PlasticsEurope supports criteria for identification of endocrine disruptors based on the WHO definition of EDs.
-However, for the definition to be effective in a regulatory context, more elements (such as potency) are requested to identify substances which can produce adverse effects directly linked to ED mode of action.
+However, for the definition to be effective in a regulatory context, more elements (such as potency) should be used to manage the potential risks of substances that can produce adverse effects directly linked to EDs mode of action.
 Other elements such as severity, (ir)reversibility and selectivity must also be included.
-The full hazard characterisation will allow differentiation between substances identified for which regulatory measures are needed and other substances of low potency which do not warrant a high concern.
+The full hazard characterisation will allow differentiation between substances identified for which regulatory measures are needed and other substances of low potency that do not warrant a high concern.
 It is therefore crucial to adopt such an approach in order to best identify and regulate suspected endocrine disrupting substances.